-After having a hair transplant you may realise the back and top of your head become very itchy.
+After having a hair transplant you may realise your donor and recipient areas of your head become very itchy.
 This is due to the healing process your scalp goes through in order to repair itself following hair extraction and implantation.
 As part of this healing process, the scalp releases chemicals (histamines) that cause itching making you want to scratch.

 Itching following hair transplantation tends to last one week but can in rare cases last up to four weeks.
 Itching can be particularly worse in the four-to-five days after hair transplantation where you are unable to wash the top of your head.
 You will notice a big improvement after you wash this area for the first time.

 Treatment For Itching After Hair Transplant Surgery

 Feeling itchy is incredibly uncomfortable and it tends to be worse at night.
-Below are some treatments and tips which can be used at different times during your recovery following hair transplantation.
+Below are some treatments and tips that you can use at different times during your recovery following hair transplantation.